Contact

 1. Dutch and French nationality

 A couple with dual nationality lives in the Netherlands.
 The Dutch court has jurisdiction.
-Nevertheless, French matrimonial property law turns out to be applicable due to a previous place of residence.
+Nevertheless, French matrimonial property law turns out to be applicable due to the first joint residence after the marriage.

-In such situations, the division of assets can differ significantly from what the parties expect.
+In such situations, the division of assets can differ significantly from what parties expected based on their current place of residence.
+Prior insight into the applicable law prevents surprises.

 2. Expat on temporary assignment

-An expat couple resides temporarily in the Netherlands, but had their first joint residence in another country before the marriage.
+A couple is staying temporarily in the Netherlands on the basis of an expat contract, but had their first joint residence in another country.

-Although the Netherlands may have jurisdiction, the matrimonial property law of that other country may remain applicable.
+Although the Netherlands may have jurisdiction for the proceedings, the matrimonial property law of that other country may continue to apply.
+You can read more about this situation at divorcing as an expat in the Netherlands.

 How do we assess the applicable law?